 Its popularity is also its saving grace.
-What doesn't kill you makes you stronger: Because it's so widely used and the code is open-source, all developers can report holes and improve security.
+Because it's so widely used and the code is open-source, all developers can report holes and improve security.

 Many security breaches happen through websites that aren't regularly updated.
 Those update warnings you get are meant to ensure the code is up to snuff.
 Hackers find exploits, then others fix the holes, and then you're prompted to update to the latest version.
 If you don't update, that exploit will remain.

-More often than not, hackers will find their way into your website through plugins -- modules of code that offer short cuts to certain functionalities, like a contact form, for example."
+More often than not, hackers will find their way into your website through plugins — programs or modules of code that we can add to the site without having to write original code.

-Because anyone can write tools for WordPress, it’s possible that not all extensions live up to the same code review standards as the WordPress core," explains Justin Handley in The Layout.
-"It’s possible for a very popular plugin to have security flaws that can impact thousands of WordPress sites all at once."
+Because anyone can write tools for WordPress, not all extensions live up to the same code review standards as the WordPress core.
+Sometimes a popular plugin will have a security flaw that affects thousands of websites at the same time.